 The Iowa DOT will be the lead state with Dan Sprengeler as technical representative and Carol Culver as financial administrator.
-CTRE will coordinate the project with Tom Maze as the principal investigator and Tom McDonald as project manager and primary administrative contact.
-Tim Morris from CTRE will provide financial advice and support.
+InTrans staff will coordinate the project with Tom McDonald as the principal investigator, project manager and primary administrative contact.
+Tim Morris will provide financial advice and support.